• Skip to primary navigation

 Ingredients: Here's What You'll Need

-• The "Main" Ingredients: The main ingredients include chopped ham, frozen broccoli florets, and cooked long-grain rice.
+• The "Main" Ingredients: Chopped ham, frozen broccoli florets, and cooked long-grain rice.

 • The Sauce: For the sauce, I used undiluted cream of mushroom soup and low-fat sour cream - simple and delicious.

-• The Cheesy Part: I use shredded extra-sharp Cheddar cheese mixed in with the ingredients and also sprinkled on top of the casserole.
+• The Cheesy Part: I use shredded extra-sharp Cheddar cheese mixed into the ingredients and sprinkled on top of the casserole.

-• The Rest of the Ingredients: I also sprinkle Ritz cracker crumbs on top of the casserole, dotted with butter, to give an added crunch.
+• The Rest of the Ingredients: I also sprinkle Ritz cracker crumbs on top of the casserole, dotted with butter, for added crunch.
 I lightly cook the frozen broccoli florets in boiling water with Kosher salt added.

 Steps: Here's How I Make This Casserole